AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 The vast amount of eCommerce data generated online can be challenging to manage manually.
 Automated tools like web scrapers and web crawlers simplify data collection by extracting relevant data from competitor websites and other sources in real time:

-• These tools gather information such as pricing strategies, promotional campaigns, and key metrics on competitor performance.
+• These tools gather information, including pricing strategies, promotional campaigns, and key metrics on competitor performance.

 • This valuable data helps eCommerce businesses optimize their own marketing strategies, improve pricing models, and refine marketing campaigns.